The Rope: Production

-While The Rope was directed by Dominique Rocher, it was originally based on a German novel by Stefan aus dem.
+While The Rope was directed by Dominique Rocher, it was originally based on a German novel by Stefan aus dem Siepen.
 The original novel is set in the 19th century and involves farmers from a village.
 Co-creator Éric Forestier noted that the story was handled in a "very binary way" with the men following the rope while the women stayed at the village.
 He stated that while the book "obviously has qualities", he wanted to give the story a modern retelling.
 The series was greenlit, and was eventually produced by Les Films de l'Instant in co-production with Arte France and Versus Production.

 Scenes involving the "remote" Norwegian ground station were shot at the former Lessive Space Telecommunications Earth Station (now called "Le Jardin des Paraboles") in the village of Han-sur-Lesse, Belgium.
 Additional scenes were also shot in the nearby village of Havrenne with permission from the municipality.
-The cafe used towards the end of the series is located in the Belgian city of Namur which was meant to be Oslo Norway for the story.
+The café used towards the end of the series is located in the Belgian city of Namur which was meant to be Oslo Norway for the story.
 Filming of the series as a whole took place in France, Belgium, and Morocco from October 14 to November 27, 2020.